Evenings for Educators

 University Credit Public and private school teachers may register to receive two university quarter-system units with payment of a tuition fee.
 Registration takes place at the October session.

-Email Announcements Contact us if you would like to receive emails about Evenings for Educators programs, schedules, and updates.
+Email Announcements Sign up for e-news if you would like to receive emails about Evenings for Educators programs, schedules, and updates.

 October 1, 2013The Art of an African Kingdom: Luba Masterworks from Central Africa 4:30–8:30 pm

 Works of art reflect the social histories, cosmologies, and cultural practices of unique peoples.
 Examine 18th- to 20th-century thrones, scepters, and commemorative figures that speak to the complexity of Luba society, featuring the exhibition Shaping Power: Luba Masterworks from the Royal Museum for Central Africa.
 This exhibition was co-organized by the Los Angeles County Museum of Art and the Royal Museum for Central Africa and was supported in part by the Ministry of Foreign Affairs of Belgium.

 December 3, 2013Art and English Language Development 4:30–8:30 pm

 Looking at, talking about, and interpreting visual art can foster important skills for English language learners.
 Discover the potential for integrating works of art into English language instruction and learn specific listening, speaking, reading, and writing strategies inspired by LACMA’s collections of American, Latin American, Japanese, and South and Southeast Asian Art.

 February 11, 2014Light, Perception, and Photography 4:30–8:30 pm

 Since the 19th-century invention of photography, the medium has been tied to sweeping changes in science, industry, and culture.
 Explore the history of photographic practice, its potential for documentation and experimentation, and its unique position within science and art.
 This program highlights the exhibition See the Light—Photography, Perception, Cognition: The Marjorie and Leonard Vernon Collection